xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 loop_end_segment = 3
 loop_mode = keep    # loops in 2nd file's loop_start to 3rd file's loop_end
 ```
-Mixing sample rates is ok (uses first) but channel number must be equal for all files.
-You can use mixing (explained later) to join segments of different channels though.
+Mixing sample rates is ok (uses max).
+Different number of channels is allowed, but you may need to use mixing (explained later) to improve results.
+4ch + 2ch will sound ok, but 1ch + 2ch would need some upmixing first.

 ### Layers mode